hiveco/conntrack_exporter/README.md

 conntrack_closed_connections{host="10.0.1.12:8080"} 0
 ```

-Optionally, it can also emit logs of connection events in the familiar [conntrack tools](http://conntrack-tools.netfilter.org/) format or as JSON.
+Optionally, it can also emit logs of connection events.
 Ship these logs to your favourite log processors and alerting systems or archive them for future audit capabilities.

 ## Quick Start